x37v/xnorseq/README.md

 trying rust this time... new to rust..

-## some psudo-code for the interface
+## some pseudo-code for the interface

 `schedule(time, function)`